- The definition of a hearse is a vehicle that transports a coffin carrying the dead.

 The big car driven by an undertaker that the deceased's coffin goes in at a funeral is an example of a hearse.

-Origin: ME herce < OFr, a harrow, grated portcullis < L hirpex, a large rake with iron teeth from dial (Sabine) irpus, wolf (hence, lit., wolf-tooth device)
+Origin: Middle English herce from OFr, a harrow, grated portcullis from Classical Latin hirpex, a large rake with iron teeth from dial (Sabine) irpus, wolf (hence, literally , wolf-tooth device)